kolenaIO/kolena/docs/metrics/recall.md

 $$
 </div>

-Partially correct predictions, where some ground truths are correctly recalled (TP) and others are missed (FN):
+Partially correct inferences, where some ground truths are correctly recalled (TP) and others are missed (FN):

 <div class="grid" markdown>
 | Metric | Value |